cloudavail/snippets/aws/api_gateway/api_gateway_secure_connection_public_resource/README.md

 To test that the VPC Link integration is working properly, you'll need to:

-1. Perform a "deplyoyment" of the API to the "v1" stage.
+1. Perform a "deplyoyment" of the API to the "prod" stage (note: I have not confirmed this).
-2. `curl` the URL of the API Gateway as follows: https://$api_gateway_name/v1/web
+2. `curl` the URL of the API Gateway as follows: https://$api_gateway_name/$stage/test